 - Lower back pain that feels dull, aching, and can range from mild to severe.
-Lower back pain is typically felt only on one side, but in some cases may be felt on both sides.
+May be felt on one side or both.

 - Sciatic-like pain in the buttocks and/or backs of the thighs that feels hot, sharp, and stabbing and may include numbness and tingling.
-Sacroiliac joint dysfunction may cause sciatica-like pain that rarely extend below the knee.
+Rarely extend below the knee.

-- Worsened pain when putting added pressure on the sacroiliac joint, such as climbing stairs, running or jogging, and lying or putting weight on one side, such as in prolonged sitting.
+- Worsened pain when putting added pressure on the sacroiliac joint, such as climbing stairs, running or jogging, or prolonged sitting.

-- Instability in the pelvis and/or lower back, which may cause the pelvis to feel like it will buckle or give way when standing, walking, or moving from standing to sitting.
+- Instability in the pelvis and/or lower back, which may cause the pelvis to feel like it will buckle or give way.

 How is Sacroiliac Joint pain treated?